 What does this mean in real terms?

 Well, it is good if you have some management expertise or investment property ownership experience, but neither of those is required.
-Essentially, this is a “judgement call” for lenders.
+Essentially, this is another judgement call for lenders.
 They realize that mini-storage is a somewhat passive business type and not as complex as managing a business with many employees, but they also need a level of comfort that you can handle owning/managing the facility, so your past and current work experience will matter and the quality of your proposal and business plan will go a long way towards getting a loan approved.

 The self storage construction lenders that offer this program know it is aggressive.
 They understand the risks involved and they know how to identify a good candidate for this type of financing.
 They also know the industry and they have a very good grip on the construction process, costs and potential pitfalls.

-As with any type of financing you need to understand what you are getting into, so if you have researched it well enough, you feel good about it and either your own data or that of a feasibilty consultant confirms that the project will be a success then you are probably on the right track.
+As with any type of financing you need to understand what you are getting into, so if you have researched it well enough, you feel good about it and either your own data or that of a feasibilty consultant confirms that your self-storage construction project should be a success then this SBA program could be a very good fit.